 Alternatively your accountant or bookkeeper can do this for you by logging into the ATO Agent Portal and selecting ‘Client's employer obligations’ then ‘STP deferrals or exemptions’.

 If you do not comply with STP legislation you may face penalties from the Australian Taxation Office (ATO).
 In saying that, the ATO also understands that the first year (from 1 July 2019) is a changeover year for small businesses (employers with 19 or fewer staff), so depending on your situation, penalties may not always apply.
 Penalties for not complying with STP legislation will be judged on a case-by-case basis.

 Don’t worry, registering for STP is easy.
-MYOB is offering Australian businesses Essentials Payroll from just $5 a month.
+MYOB is offering Australian businesses MYOB Business from just $10 a month.
 Complete your payroll tasks and stay ATO compliant.